greg-raven/Impeachment-Chronicles/_posts/2024-09-24-cohen-will-leave-us.md

 "I have no choice."

-Cohen cites the prospect of Trump retribution as the reason he must flee the US should Trump return to the White House.
+Cohen cites the prospect of Trump retribution as the reason he must flee the U.S. should Trump return to the White House.

 One more reason to vote Trump.